open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/libraries.md

 When you run this code and access the `/hello` endpoint, it will:

 * Start a new trace
-* Automatically generate a span representing the request made to the endpoint
+* Generate a span representing the request made to the endpoint
-* Automatically generate a child span representing the HTTP GET made to `https://example.com/`
+* Generate a child span representing the HTTP GET made to `https://example.com/`

-If you add more instrumentation libraries, then you can generate more data automatically.
+If you add more instrumentation libraries, then you get more telemetry data.

 ## Available instrumentation libraries